Middleware-agnostic · DDS today · Zenoh planned

 Middleware-neutral

-Observer Effect on graph yes yes yes limited limited none
+Observer Effect on graph yes yes yes limited limited none none

 ● full support · △ partial / conditional · ✗ not supported